leosiqueira/HPC_setup_dask_jobqueue/hpc_v2.rst

 Launch Dask with dask-jobqueue
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-From within your JupyterLab you can start a cluster by creating a Python3 Jupyter Notebook and run in the first cell
+From within your JupyterLab you can start a local cluster by creating a Python3 Jupyter Notebook and run in the first cell

 .. code:: python

     from dask.distributed import Client, LocalCluster
-    cluster = LocalCluster(n_workers=3, memory_limit='300MB', processes=True, threads_per_worker=4)
+    cluster = LocalCluster(n_workers=16, memory_limit='2.5GB', processes=True, threads_per_worker=4)
     client = Client(cluster)
     client